alexdieu/switchdesk/README.md

 * THE APP CAN BE ACCEDED BY THE SERVER SECTION , FILL IP = "YOUR LOCAL IP" and PORT = YOUR PORT(by default 8080)

 TO FIND YOUR LOCAL IP , launch cmd and type "ipconfig" take the ip that is beggining by 192.168 ...
+(IPV4 to be precise !)

 AFTER THAT THE PORT (the port doesn't matter , just let it to 8080 if you don't know what is it)